docpad-archive/documentation/Comparison.md

-This page will go into details about the differences between DocPad and other solutions like Rails, WordPress, Jekyll and Grunt.
+This page goes into details about the differences between DocPad and other solutions like Rails, WordPress, Jekyll and Grunt.

 ## Rails (Web Development Framework)